tamim662/Java-MasterClass/Topics/Static_vs_Instance_Methods.md

     }
 }
 ```
-==If a method itself use any fields(instance varibale) or instance methods it should probably be an instance method otherwise be a static method.==
+> If a method itself use any fields(instance varibale) or instance methods it should probably be an instance method otherwise be a static method.